 - Immune related disorders or the use of certain medications

-It is important to promptly identify why your gums bleed and address appropriately to avoid further damage or even tooth loss.
-Our dental hygienists will take the time to demonstrate effective brushing technique to maximize oral health while protecting the soft tissues of the mouth and reducing gum irritation.
+It is important to promptly identify why your gums bleed and address them appropriately to avoid further damage or even tooth loss.
+Our dental hygienists will take the time to demonstrate effective brushing techniques to maximize oral health while protecting the soft tissues of the mouth and reducing gum irritation.